 Who we are

-Yet To Be is a newly formed performance company, which brings together Charlie Whitworth and Marina O’Shea.
+Yet To Be is a newly formed performance company based in the South West of England, which brings together Charlie Whitworth and Marina O’Shea.
 The focus of Yet To Be is to produce thought-provoking, original performance work.

 We look forward to bringing you work that is vital for its audiences; that ignites curiosity, discussion and which challenges whilst it entertains.